Auto Fraud - Failure To Disclose Damages

 Auto insurers DO NOT report damaged-repaired vehicles to any publicized vehicle history company.

-CARFAX Disclosure: CARRFAX does not have the complete history of every vehicle.
+CARFAX Disclosure: CARFAX does not have the complete history of every vehicle.
 A CARFAX Vehicle History Report is based only on information supplied to CARFAX.
 Other information about the vehicle, including problems, may not have been reported to CARFAX.
 Use a Vehicle History Report as one important tool, along with a vehicle inspection and test drive, to make a better decision about a used car.